Spam Detection and Protection

 Captcha Field (legacy)

 The built-in Captcha field can reduce spam from bots, but it’s no longer recommended because it can introduce accessibility issues.
-It integrates with Google’s legacy reCAPTCHA version 2 (checkbox or invisible) or the third party Really Simple CAPTCHA plugin.
+It integrates with Google’s legacy reCAPTCHA version 2 (checkbox or invisible) or the third party Really Simple CAPTCHA plugin, which is image-based.
 Submissions are blocked or fail validation.

 Certified Developer Add-Ons